allemas/jdk-22/README.md

 ####  FMT Processor

-FMT is another template processor, it also interprest the format specified in the left of the embedded expressions.
+FMT is another template processor, it also interpret the format specified in the left of the embedded expressions.

 **The format specifiers are the same as those defined in java.util.Formatter** [Documentation](https://www.logicbig.com/tutorials/core-java-tutorial/java-se-api/util-formatter.html)